AlexWilliams1004/AlexWilliams1004/README.md

 - 👋 Hi, I’m @AlexWilliams1004
-- 👀 I’m interested in programming, hiking, running, videogames, and learning languages.
+- 👀 I’m interested in programming, data, hiking, running, videogames, and learning languages.
-- 🌱 I’m currently learning programming and development, database modelling, and data analysis @JCU, Townsville
+- 🌱 I’m currently learning programming and software development, database modelling, and data analysis @JCU, Townsville
-- 💞️ I’m looking to collaborate on progects that entail machine automation, cyber-security, and hardware installation and maintenance.
+- 💞️ I’m looking to gain experience in data related roles with python/sql, either database admin or data anylysis.
+I would love to do some work experience with AI as well.
 - 📫 How to reach me: alex.williams1004@gmail.com
 - 😄 Pronouns: bro/homie
 - ⚡ Fun fact: English is an indo-germanic language, meaning it comes mostly from German.